motethansen/bookmark_extension/Readme.md

 ---
 The next features for this browser extension are:

+- [ ] Display page to load all the saved URLs from the saved file
 - [ ] Firefox compatible extension
 - [ ] Test and fix with Brave and Arc
 - [ ] Safari extension